o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/animating/animation-editor/track-editor.md

 **To limit play preview in the Track Editor**

-1. In the timeline, at the start of your preferred preview time, right\-click to mark the time with a red triangle.
+1. In the timeline, at the start of your preferred preview time, right-click to mark the time with a red triangle.

-1. In the timeline, at the end of your preferred preview time, right\-click again to mark the end time with a red triangle.
+1. In the timeline, at the end of your preferred preview time, right-click again to mark the end time with a red triangle.

 1. Click the **Play** button to preview your animation in the time frame specified.